JosephaSchiller/spatiotemporal_crop_diversity/README.md

 - A Principal Component Analysis (PCA) workflow
 - An analysis of regression models

-The GIS datasets are included to complement and demonstrate the analyses.
+The GIS datasets include information about the principal components.

 ## Contents